ethanniser/next-typesafe-url/www/docs/src/content/docs/en/usage/search-route-params-app.md

 #### Adjusting Layout Props

-`InferLayoutPropsType` takes an optional second generic of `string` or a union of `string`s (for multiple parallel routes) that should represent any parallel routes beneath the layout.
+`InferLayoutPropsType` and `withLayoutParamValidation` take an optional second generic of `string` or a union of `string`s (for multiple parallel routes) that should represent any parallel routes beneath the layout.

 ```tsx
 type Props = InferLayoutPropsType<LayoutType, "analytics">;